 Eros and Thanatos

 Bill’s night out in New York City is characterized by numerous encounters with the female gender – each one of them offering a “cure” to a broken heart.
 However, each encounter also bears a potentially destructive aspect to it, one that counterbalances its appeal and attraction.
 While Bill is looking to procreate, he sees that his urges engender pain and even death.
-Bill’s journey is therefore a back-and-forth between man’s two basic impulses as defined by Freud: Eros and Thanatos.
+Bill’s journey is, therefore, a back-and-forth between man’s two basic impulses as defined by Freud: Eros and Thanatos.

 Freud saw in Eros the instinct for life, love and sexuality in its broadest sense, and in Thanatos, the instinct of death, aggression.
 Eros is the drive toward attraction and reproduction; Thanatos toward repulsion and death.
 One leads to the reproduction of the species, the other toward its own destruction.
-While each one of Bill’s encounters promise the sweet temptation of lust, they also have a destructive counter side.
+While each one of Bill’s encounters promises the sweet temptation of lust, they also have a destructive counter side.

-Each one of Bill’s female encounters promises gratification, but ends up being interrupted by something negative, such as guilt or potential danger.
+Each one of Bill’s female encounters promises gratification but ends up being interrupted by something negative, such as guilt or potential danger.
 Also, every time Bill is in contact with the sleazy-yet-tempting aspects of lust (prostitution or slavery), he quickly discovers the dark, exploitative and destructive side of it.

-For instance, right after Bill enjoyed the “delights” of seeing MK Kittens at work at the elite ritual, when returning his costume, he immediately sees the dark side of it all.
+For instance, right after Bill enjoyed the “delights” of seeing MK Kittens at work at the elite ritual when returning his costume, he immediately sees the dark side of it all.
 The shop owner, who previously caught his underage daughter with two Asian businessmen and was outraged by it, had a sudden change of heart.

-Bill’s journey is therefore one that continually alternates between the primal allure of lust and the destructive social constructs that are erected around it.
+Bill’s journey is, therefore, one that continually alternates between the primal allure of lust and the destructive social constructs that are erected around it.
 There is nothing more basic and instinctual than carnal attraction, but our modern world has made these relations complex, bound by rules, and prone to exploitation.
 While lust is nature’s way of pushing humans to procreate, social constructs have created all kinds fetishes, distortions, games, and perversions around this primal urge … to the point that it has been denatured and debased into an unhealthy obsession.